lawrancej/comp310/Setup.md

 6. Type in a commit message (e.g., My first commit), and click Commit & push.
 7. Just say Yes to anything it asks about.
 8. At some point you may see a push dialog box.
 The default remote is `origin`, and you should push to `origin`, not to `professor`.
 Click Push.
-8. If all went well, you will see the commit on your project when you reload the page.
+8. If all went well, you will see the commit on Bitbucket or Github when you reload it.

 # References